 As a food stylist and food content creator that has been working in Cape Town for over 12 years, I sometimes feel like I live in food shops.
 I am frequently hunting down rare and unusual ingredients and the rest of the time I’m just obsessing over food and where I can find the best of everything.
 I have wanted to compile this list of the best food shops in Cape Town for the longest time and I have finally put this list together.
 I shop across all the major food retailers (Woolworths, Checkers, Spar and Pick n Pay) so unless they are particularly noteworthy or stand out in some way, I have not mentioned them here.
 Sourcing my food from multiple suppliers has become a way of life for me.
 I want to be more closely connected to the source of what I eat and especially in the case of animal products, to procure from places where the animals have been raised and treated ethically.

-I have divided the shops up by area as this makes the most sense and at the end, I have done a best of the best list in case you are wanting to short circuit this very comprehensive one.
+I have divided the shops up by area as this makes the most sense and in the end, I have done a best of the best list in case you are wanting to short circuit this very comprehensive one.
 There are a few small delis that I have not mentioned because I have either not discovered them or I feel they are too small to mention.
-There are many places that call themselves a deli or food shop but are more of a restaurant, so I have also left these off too.
+There are many places that call themselves a deli or food shop but are more of a restaurant, so I have also left these off.
 I have listed places that sell a decent range of food products that I would consider going out of my way to and I intend, as I do with my Comprehensive Guide to Eating out in Cape Town, to keep this list updated.

 First up I cover my own hood.
 Either click on the heading to go to the website / find out more, or see address details below my listing where there is no website.

 GREENPOINT, SEA POINT & ATLANTIC SEABOARD